-New technique catalogs lymphoma-linked genetic variationsDecember 27th, 2012 in Cancer /
+New technique catalogs lymphoma-linked genetic variationsDecember 27, 2012 in Medicine & Health / Cancer

 (Medical Xpress)—As anyone familiar with the X-Men knows, mutants can be either very good or very bad—or somewhere in between.
 The same appears true within cancer cells, which may harbor hundreds of mutations that set them apart from other cells in the body; the scientific challenge has been to figure out which mutations are culprits and which are innocent bystanders.
 Now, researchers at Johns Hopkins Medicine have devised a novel approach to sorting them out: they generated random mutations in a gene associated with lymphoma, tested the proteins produced by the genes to see how they performed, and generated a catalog of mutants with cancer-causing potential.